D3lt4lph4/papers/docs/others/AccurateLargeMinibatchSGD.md

 ## How Does It Work

-Basically, when training a neural network, one can follow the following **Linear Scaling Rule**: When the minibatch size is multiplied byk, multiply the learning rate byk.
+Basically, when training a neural network, one can follow the following **Linear Scaling Rule**: When the minibatch size is multiplied by k, multiply the learning rate by k.

 They introduce the notion of **Warmup** to help mitigate the instability of the training during the first epochs.
 During the 5 first epochs the learning rate is scaled up from the original one to the linearly scaled one.